RockitBootcamp/Phoenix/orientation.md

 - GitHub
   - Signup and have username available
-  - Make sure each student has access to the Student Resources and the 15.2
+  - Make sure each student has access to the Student Resources and the Plus page
 - Google Plus
   - Invite each student into plus page
 - Create a Twitter account.
 - Create a LinkedIn account
   - Link with other students and Rockit staff on LinkedIn
+- Use Google bookmarks and sync

-## High-level schedule
+## High-level schedule (Full-Stack LAML)
 - Milestones (weeks 1-7)
 - Group Projects (weeks 8-9)
+- Individual Projects (weeks 10-12)
+- Graduation (week 12)

+## High-level schedule (Frontend)
+- Milestones (weeks 1-9)
 - Individual Projects (weeks 10-12)
 - Graduation (week 12)